 Explicit Math Strategy Instruction

 During the course of one school year, I introduce multiple strategies to my groups day in and out which ends up being roughly 40 different strategies.
 In order to keep these straight, I created visuals of each strategy so we can “name it and claim it” as we go.
 I introduce a strategy.
 Show the visual.
 Model the process of using it.
-I call these our math methods.
+I call these our math strategies.

 As we move through the school year we apply math in many different situations and modalities.
 Students are always growing and developing mathematically.
 We want to push them to make new connections, discoveries and to apply math in more complex situations.
-We want to move from very supported to less supported methods for solving.
+We want to move from very supported to less supported strategies for solving.

 Just like we want to post the visual vocabulary cards, we also want to remind students of the many strategies they have to solve.
 As we learn a new process, we add it.
-Here’s an example of 6 math methods for solving an addition problem.
+Here’s an example of 6 math strategies for solving an addition problem.

-Along with introducing math methods for solving, we also want to give students the tools to carry out their problem-solving.
-Just like the math methods, these can support a wide range of levels and learning.
+Along with introducing math strategies for solving, we also want to give students the tools to carry out their problem-solving.
+Just like the math strategies, these can support a wide range of levels and learning.
 When students are ready, they move to less supportive tools or math mats.
 Having this resource both in the small group setting as well as available for students during independent practice is recommended.
 To see more about how I use these math tools, check out THIS POST.